JadinHeaston/sync-application/README.md

 --no-warning
 	Disables the warning that explains the operation and outlines what files are potentially at risk.
 This should probably only be used when automating the run process.

+--modify-window <SECONDS>
+	Determines how different last modified times can be before being marked as different.
+	File systems store times differently, so transfering a file from NTFS to ExFAT typically results in the ExFAT time getting rounded up to the nearest 2 seconds (even number).
+	Use this setting if you find that consecutively running the program results in the copying of the same files.
+	(This works identically to rsync)

 --operation-mode <OPERATION_MODE>
 	Operation Mode specifies how the program decides which files go where.
 The available options being "contribute" or "cont", and "echo".